 A reminder of California’s Mexican heritage

-It was formerly the site of California’s first vineyards outside of the missions which I wrote about in a post called The History of Booze, Bars, and Prohibition in Los Angeles.
-The street was originally called Vine Street and Wine Street but was renamed Olvera Street in 1877 to honor Augustin Olvera (1818-1876) who held the first county court trials at his home.
+Olvera Street was formerly the site of California’s first vineyards outside of the missions, which I wrote about in a post, From Prohibition to Craft Cocktails: A Historical Journey of Drinking in Los Angeles.
+The street was originally called Vine Street and Wine Street but was renamed Olvera Street in 1877 to honor Augustin Olvera (1818-1876), who held the first county court trials at his home.

 The buildings had disintegrated into squalor by the end of the 19th century.
 Prostitutes, gambling, opium dens, and crime were rampant.
 Working-class immigrants who had settled there during the Gold Rush would also gather to discuss so-called “radical” politics at the time.
 It became known as Sonora Town.